-The Bachelor of Science degree in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Bachelor of Science in Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs Program Criteria.
 It has the largest enrollment in the Dakotas.
 The department faculty, many of whom have years of experience in industry and teaching, give considerable attention to the individual student.
 Major components of the undergraduate program are basic science and mathematics, humanities and social sciences, communication, engineering science, engineering design and ethics, and both breadth and depth in electrical and computer engineering.

 Areas Of Specialization

 The Electrical Engineering program is designed to reflect the broad nature of the field, and students may tailor their studies within broad parameters.
 Students are encouraged to develop an individual program of study in close consultation with their advisers.
 Examples are available to illustrate how specialization may be obtained in a number of different technical areas.
 Students may mix and match from the examples to suit their particular interests.
 Technical areas include the following: